 Former Graduate Students

-Juan Varela, Neuroscience, 1994-1999, currently a Research Assoc. at University of Colorado, Boulder.
+Juan Varela, Neuroscience, 1994-1999, currently a senior research associate at Boston College.

 Chaelon Myme, Neuroscience, 1998-2004, currently a professor of neuroscience at Thiel College.